VitorLuizC/brazilian-values/README.md

 Formats a text containing numbers to RG, specifying the state.

 > Today, `brazilian-values` supports only **SP** and **RJ** formats.
-> Other values are just scaped to input.
+> Other values are just escaped to input.

 ```js
 formatToRG('00000000A', 'SP')